MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension-troubleshoot.md

 **Possible causes:** This error may appear due to any of the given reasons:

 1. The metadata file is either corrupted or modified externally.
-2. Need help with parsing the json for the metadata file correctly.
+2. Parsing of metadata file couldn't be done correctly.

 **Remediation actions:** You may have to delete the current assessment and then try creating a new assessment.
 If the issue persists, [contact Microsoft for help](https://aka.ms/contactDMAO).